predictivetechnologysystems/MachineTrader-Community/README.md

-# Modifying your Default Market Indicators and Watchlist
+# Modifying Your Default Market Indicators and Watchlist

 Download json file "Customize Market Indicators.json" and import to your instance.
 To view the instructional video, click here: https://drive.google.com/file/d/1Kz-h77E0QO-SEA_qbdGFgaBQUwJ2V1mk/view?usp=sharing

-One of the first things you may decide to do once your personal MachineTrader instance is up and running is to modify the default tickers that are used in the Watchlist and as market Indicators.
+One of the first things you may decide to do once your personal MachineTrader instance is up and running, is to modify the default tickers that are used in the Watchlist and as Market Indicators.
 The "Customize Market Indicators" json allows you to do just that.

 <img width="1595" alt="Screen Shot 2022-09-23 at 8 03 22 AM" src="https://user-images.githubusercontent.com/79699033/191956976-be772e82-b8de-4082-a837-41e7ff0b634c.png">

 Executing the "modify market indicators" node will start a flow that deletes the current sqlite table, where the indicators are stored, and creates a new one.
 The second flow will insert the tickers you'd like to use.
-Simply paste a comma-separated list of tickers in the "Add Market Symbols" Node and once you've deployed, they will be your new Market Indicators.
-One caveat for add crypto pairs: make sure you use the Polygon.io syntax for cryptos which start with an "X:" For example, Bitcoin uses the ticker "X:BTCUSD".
+Simply paste a comma-separated list of tickers in the "Add Market Symbols" Node, and once you've deployed, they will be your new Market Indicators.
+One caveat for adding crypto pairs: make sure you use the Polygon.io syntax for cryptos, which start with an "X:" For example, Bitcoin uses the ticker "X:BTCUSD".
 The full list of Polygon cryptos is shown in the file "crypto list.txt".

 The steps for changing the Watchlist tickers are similar.

 <img width="791" alt="Screen Shot 2022-09-23 at 8 03 47 AM" src="https://user-images.githubusercontent.com/79699033/191956901-aded4117-61cb-4a0b-8a35-6fb76d1e91ef.png">

 Once you have changed the Market Indicators and/or the Watchlist, you'll need to kick start the flows that update the prices and changes.
-Click the three "Update"  inject nodes under Watchlist and the three "Update" Nodes under Markets to activate the scripts.
+Click the three "Update" inject nodes under Watchlist, and the three "Update" nodes under Markets to activate the scripts.

 <img width="1333" alt="Screen Shot 2022-10-14 at 3 42 34 PM" src="https://user-images.githubusercontent.com/79699033/195928988-0068ead4-4839-4098-88d6-78a19a7ac247.png">

-# Adding Missing Nodes to Your Instance (i.e. "Loop")
+# Adding Missing Nodes to Your Instance (e.g. "Loop" and "Calc")

 When importing certain JSON files, you may find that you do not have a particular node in your instance.
-At this time, the only node that should be missing is the “Loop” node.
-If that is the case, you will see the missing node and connections as red dotted lines, as shown below:
+At this time, the only nodes that should be missing are the “Loop” and "Calc" nodes.
+If that is the case, you will see the missing nodes and connections as red dotted lines, as shown below:

 <img width="828" alt="Screen Shot 2022-10-18 at 8 01 51 AM" src="https://user-images.githubusercontent.com/79699033/196424007-4cb18946-550b-40d1-9095-912616dd70e9.png">